 To perfectly utilize this combo first you have to initiate with your SMGs and then go near for the kill with the shotguns.

-Since the Prowler SMG has gone into the Care Package rotation as of Season 6, the R-99 has returned but since it’s an SMG everything mentioned above works for this one as well.
+Since the Prowler SMG has gone into the Care Package rotation as of Season 6, the R-99 has returned but because it’s also an SMG everything mentioned above works for this one as well.

 It doesn’t really matter if you are using two weapons with the same ammo type, in the end it depends on what weapons suit you the best, needless to say this recommended loadout is for long and mid range mostly, but can prove as much as deadly in closer distances.